-The primary purpose of the Audit Committee (the "Committee") is to assist the Board of Directors (the "Board") of Red River Bancshares, Inc. (the "Company") in fulfilling its oversight responsibility with respect to matters involving the accounting, auditing, financial reporting, and internal control functions of the Company and its subsidiaries, including overseeing: (a) the integrity of the Company's financial statements; (b) the engagement, the qualifications, and independence of the Company's independent registered accounting firm ("independent auditor"), which shall report directly to the Committee; (c) the performance of the Company's internal audit function and the independent auditor; and (d) the effectiveness of the Company's internal controls.
+The primary purpose of the Audit Committee (the "Committee") is to assist the Board of Directors (the "Board") of Red River Bancshares, Inc. (the "Company") in fulfilling its oversight responsibility with respect to matters involving the accounting, auditing, financial reporting, and internal control functions of the Company and its subsidiaries, including overseeing: (a) the integrity of the Company's financial statements; (b) the engagement, qualifications, performance and independence of the Company's independent registered accounting firm ("independent auditor"); (c) the design and performance of the Company's internal audit function; and (d) the effectiveness of the Company's internal controls.